Classifier or Prompt: A Case Study on Legal Requirements Traceability: Evaluation

 \sectopic{TraceBERT.} we utilize the publicly available implementation of TraceBERT, a transformer-based model that, like our approach, is built on a transformer architecture.
-In this paper, the authors propose three distinct BERT-based architectures (TWIN, Single, and Siamese) for fine-tuning the pre-trained BERT model specifically for the traceability link prediction task.
-Each architecture represents a different way to structure the input and optimize the model for semantic similarity between software artifacts.
-Based on reported evaluation results, the Single-TraceBERT architecture outperforms the other variations, and we adopt it as one of the baseline models in this work. \romina{\TR{C1.7} Note that, unlike the original TraceBERT paper, which includes intermediate training on CodeSearchNet~\cite{husain2019codesearchnet}, we skipped this step as it is not relevant to legal domain traceability as CodeSearchNet contains programming language artifacts which is beneficial for source code and issue traceability, but differs fundamentally—in both terminology and syntactic structure—from establishing traceability between two NL artifacts in our case.
-Therefore, we directly fine-tuned the authors’ architecture on our dataset.}
+In this paper, the authors propose three distinct BERT-based architectures (TWIN, Single, and Siamese) for fine-tuning the pre-trained BERT model for the traceability link-prediction task.
+Each architecture represents a distinct approach to structuring the input and optimizing the model for semantic similarity between software artifacts.
+Based on reported evaluation results, the Single-TraceBERT architecture outperforms the other variations, and we adopt it as one of the baseline models in this work.
+Note that, unlike the original TraceBERT paper, which includes intermediate training on CodeSearchNet~\cite{husain2019codesearchnet}, we skipped this step as it is not relevant to legal domain traceability as CodeSearchNet contains programming language artifacts which is beneficial for source code and issue traceability, but differs fundamentally—in both terminology and syntactic structure—from establishing traceability between two NL artifacts in our case.
+Therefore, we directly fine-tuned the authors’ architecture on our dataset.